-Just a few months ago the thought of taking attendance for your church service or having people register in advance to attend a service were almost non-existent.
-Today, however, ministry teams are looking into both.
+In January, the thought of taking attendance for your church service or having people register in advance to attend a service was almost unheard of.
+Today, however, ministry teams are doing both.
 This type of tracking helps limit the number of people in the building for social distancing purposes, makes it easier to assign seating for services, meetings, and activities, and plays a central role with contact tracing efforts in case someone on your staff or an attendee becomes ill or tests positive for coronavirus.

 There are barriers to taking attendance, doing advance registration, and keeping logs of every service and event, so this is an approach your team will need to evaluate and decide about.
 Do you have someone who will oversee this process and do you have a way to accomplish it?
 Some free event or registration platform options to check out include EventBrite.com, Facebook.com (use the Events feature), or creating a registration page and form on your website.
 If using software and the internet is not in your wheelhouse, you most likely have multiple people who attend your church that are knowledgeable and who are willing to help walk someone on your team through their features.
 And if your church and your attendees are not able to use an online platform, pre-registration can be done by phone and email.

 Until there is a vaccine, chances are someone who either works for or attends your ministry will eventually test positive for COVID-19.
 Or they will have been in “close contact” with someone who has.
 The CDC defines close contact as “anyone who was within 6 feet of an infected person for at least 15 minutes starting from 48 hours before the person began feeling sick until the time the infected person was isolated.”